We all have filed some kind of visa application or an immigration bundle at some point in our life.

 - SurfShark VPN – A 2-year plan starts at $2.49/month at this time.

 We have used Google VPN through Google Fi mobile network and it is pretty good.
 It comes free with a Fi network and usually consumes about 10% extra data over the non-VPN network.
 We believe that an extra 10% of data is a small price for the security and safety it brings to the table.

 We have also used SurfShark but it consumes a lot of battery as the app needs to be installed and needs to be switched on quite often.

 #1 ‘Safe’ to Protect Paper Documents at Home

 If you are careless like me, then you have probably never thought about renting a Bank locker for the actual original physical paper documents.

 If you have not, then now is the time to do it.

-You can either rent a locker at your local bank branch to keep jewelry and precious documents or invest in a good Sentry safe which can protect documents from flooding and fire.
+You can either rent a locker at your local bank branch to keep jewelry and precious documents or invest in a good Sentry safe that can protect documents from flooding and fire.

 I am sure the cost of ‘safe’ will easily be less than the cost of getting those documents again from universities and immigration departments.